Speaker / Host

-Paul Connolly is a vastly experienced investigative broadcast journalist, television and radio presenter and documentary maker.
-Highly respected and best known for his work on crime, he undertakes daring undercover operations infiltrating criminal gangs in cities and towns across Britain.
-Paul is also an impressive and talented speaker.
+Paul Connolly is an investigative broadcast journalist, television and radio presenter and documentary maker with more than 20 years’ experience under his belt.
+Born in Dublin, Ireland, his daring undercover operations have seen him infiltrate criminal gangs in cities and towns across Britain.

-Paul also fronted Inside The World’s Toughest Prisons for Channel 5/Netflix.
-In this series and in a world first, he lived as a prisoner for a week inside four of the most dangerous lockups on earth.
-He describes it as “equal parts fascinating, mind-altering and impossibly dangerous”.
-As a result it provided him with a rare and remarkable insight into the mind of a criminal.
-Furthermore it also supplied him with a hefty back-catalogue of nerve-jangling, “brush-with-death” stories to tell.
+Paul also fronted Inside The World’s Toughest Prisons for Channel 5/Netflix where, in a world first, he lived as a prisoner for a week inside four of the most dangerous lockups on earth.
+Paul describes it as “equal parts fascinating, mind-altering and impossibly dangerous” – but, again, it has provided him with a rare and remarkable insight into the mind of a criminal, as well as a hefty back-catalogue of nerve-jangling, “brush-with-death” stories to tell.
 The series was first broadcast on Channel 5 in the UK but is now available on Netflix.

-His thirst for hostile environments was further tested when Paul was recruited as lead presenter on Curse of Akakor.
-This was a big budget investigative/adventure series for Facebook Watch.
-Alongside a former FBI undercover agent, Paul was tasked with investigating the disappearance of tourists.
-People who vanished whilst searching for ancient Amazonian cities said to be located across Peru and Brazil.
+His thirst for hostile environments was further tested when Paul was recruited as lead presenter on Curse of Akakor – a big budget investigative/adventure series for Discovery US which sold in a number of other territories including the UK.
+Alongside a former FBI undercover agent, Connolly was tasked with investigating the disappearance of tourists who vanished whilst searching for ancient Amazonian cities said to be located across Peru and Brazil.

 Paul is also a well-known television and radio personality in his native Ireland.
-He regularly co-hosts the most watched morning show in the country, Ireland AM on Virgin Media One.
-He has reported and presented on Newstalk 106 and 98FM.
-In the UK, Paul works as a freelance reporter for BBC Radio 4’s File on 4 – the station’s flagship investigative documentary series.
-He is also a popular corporate speaker and presenter.
+He regularly co-hosts the most watched morning show in the country, Ireland AM on Virgin Media One, plus he has reported and presented on Newstalk 106 and 98FM.
+In the UK, Paul works as a freelance presenter for BBC Radio 4’s File on 4 and The Inquiry on BBC World Service.